 Analysis of Target Species data will consist of reviewing field forms and comparing them and GIS datasets to verify that all required data are recorded and there are no data gaps.
 Plant species unable to be confidently identified in the field will have pictures or samples reviewed and identified.
 If necessary, CCWD will use the herbarium at the University of California Davis to compare samples and pictures with expertly identified voucher samples.

 Vegetation data will be reviewed with the Manual of California Vegetation Online (CNPS 2026b) to assign labels to each vegetation type mapped in the field.
+Other habitat types will be named based on their primary component, such as lava cap or developed land.
 Field maps will be digitized to complete a final vegetation layer for the Project.
 All Project photographs taken in the field and intended for inclusion in future reporting will be catalogued and labeled for future use.

 REPORTING

-This Study will create shapefiles of special-status plant and NNIP occurrences as well as special habitatsvegetation map within the Project.
+This Study will create shapefiles of special-status botanical and NNIP occurrences as well as special habitats and all other vegetation and habitat types within the Study Area.
 CNDDB survey forms will also be completed.
+GIS shapefiles and CNDDB survey forms of botanical data will be shared with the Forest Service.

 SCHEDULE